-DPWES has also identified the need to upgrade and expand field operations facilities to meet current and projected space needs.
+DPWES has also identified the need for a field operations facility to meet current and projected space needs.
 Current facilities for field maintenance operations and for field/office based staff are inadequate and outdated for the increased scope of the stormwater program, and inadequate to accommodate additional required future positions.
 The West Drive site is also hampered by strict City of Fairfax zoning ordinances that do not allow expansion of the buildings or any exterior improvements to the property.